InnovationDesignConsortium/revit_standards_addin/README.md

     `RevitStandardsAddinGitPat`: the Personal Access Token that can be used instead of installing the Github App.

 1. Install the [latest release](https://github.com/InnovationDesignConsortium/revit_standards_addin/releases) of the Revit addin on each user's workstation using the provided MSI.
+1. Registry keys are used for some settings of the tool. `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Innovation Design Consortium\Revit Data Validator` is checked first.
+If no data is found, then `Computer\HKEY_CURRENT_USER\SOFTWARE\Innovation Design Consortium\Revit Data Validator` is checked.
+The currently implemented options are:
+    1. `ShowPropertiesPanelOnStartup` if this is set to "1" then the Properties Panel will be shown at startup.
+If the value is missing or has any other value, the Panel will not be shown on startup.

 NOTE: The environment variables can be System or User variables.
 System variables are checked first, if they do not exist then User variables will be used.